Meta and RedTrack

 10. Set up the automation

-- Use this guide to help set up rules.
+- Use this guide to help set up automated rules.

 - Use this guide for setting up the auto-update cost feature.